cornwallisna/cw_website/README.md

 layout: content_page
 ---

+{% if false %}

-You can see the complete page [here](https://github.com/fcassirer/cw_website/README/index.html) which will be fully expanded by Jekyll
+WARNING: Many of the highlighted links directly on this page will not work if you are viewing this page directly in Github.
+Instead, you can see the complete page [here](https://fcassirer.github.io/cw_website/README/index.html) which will be fully expanded by Jekyll and the links are in working order.

+{% endif %}

 # Cornwallis Neighborhood Association (CNA) Website